How to wash TENCEL™ Lyocell (plant-based silk) bed linen — the easy method

 Do not overload the drum → the fabric needs water and space to remain supple

-“My TENCEL™ comes out a little stiffer”: is this normal?
+"My TENCEL™ comes out a bit stiffer": is that normal?

 Yes.